Adityaiyer3004/scientific-paper-synthesiser/README.md

 ---

 ## Credits
+- **📝 License**

+This project is licensed under the MIT License.

-- Developed by Aditya Iyer.
+👨‍💻 Developed by Aditya Iyer
+🌟 If you found this useful, star ⭐ the repo! 🚀

-- Powered by OpenAI, FAISS, Sentence Transformers, and Streamlit.
+🌟 Powered by OpenAI, FAISS, Sentence Transformers, and Streamlit.